Please update your browser.

 Money market accounts offer a unique blend of features that cater to everyday accessibility and earning potential.
 Pros of these saving vehicles include:

-• Higher interest rates: Because credit unions and banks invest MMA funds in short-term, stable financial instruments, they can offer higher interest rates.
+• Higher interest rates: Banks and credit unions invest money market account funds in low-risk, short-term investments, which allows them to offer higher interest rates.
 Account holders can expect to see their savings grow at a faster rate, making MMAs an attractive option.

 • Check-writing capabilities: Account holders can directly pay from their MMA, bridging the gap between a checking and savings account.
 This feature provides an additional layer of flexibility that a savings account doesn't.